flowmodor/flowmodor/src/pages/blog/flowtime-technique.md

 ---
-title: Flowtime Technique - the best Pomodoro alternative for time management
+title: 'Flowtime Technique: the best Pomodoro alternative for flow'
 date: 2023/12/31
 description: Flowtime Technique is the best Pomodoro Technique alternative for time management.
 Learn the difference between them and how to implement it.
 brief: Understand why the Flowtime Technique is better than Pomodoro and how to implement it